 Deepak works as an Investment banker in the risk management department.
-He loves to read interesting books generally Non Fiction
+He loves to read interesting books and watch movies.

 Have you ever read a book and after finishing it you couldn't get it out of your mind.
 In this article, I will talk about my such top 5 most interesting reads ever.
 I don't like to restrict myself to any particular genre when it comes to books and that's how this list is going to be.
 The books will be from different genres like business books to even autobiographies.
 So let's get started with the list:

 The first on my book list is The Intelligent Investor.
 It is one of the best business books available in the market.
 For anyone interested in the concept of Value Investing, this becomes a must-read.
 The book is a little complicated to understand.
 It requires the reader to have some basic Financial concepts understanding.
 It's more like an acquired taste but once you get used to it, you won't find anything better than this absolute gem.